 Other items of note, like I said, the BLT with chips is delicious.
-Hubby usually gets one of the burgers.
 Honestly the whole menu…you can’t go wrong at all.
 Everything is damn good.
 The devilish eggs is a fun starter to try.
 It’s chef’s creation so I assume this changes, as I’ve only had it once, but you get a variety of deviled eggs.

 Lately I’ve found myself trying all the gin cocktails on the menu.
 Normally not a gin girl but when I saw grapefruit and rose petal syrup…I’ll take two of those please.
 Then gin & sage?
 Mmm yes.
 Gimme.